Consumption Over the Life Cycle

 50 Pages Posted: 30 Apr 2000 Last revised: 1 Apr 2001

 Date Written: July 1999

-This paper employs cohort technique and Consumer Expenditure Survey data to construct average age-profiles of consumption and income over the working lives of typical households across different education and occupation groups.
-Using these profiles, we estimate a structural model of optimal life-cycle consumption expenditures in the presence of realistic labour income uncertainty.
+This paper employs a synthetic cohort technique and Consumer Expenditure Survey data to construct average age-profiles of consumption and income over the working lives of typical households across different education and occupation groups.
+Using these profiles, we estimate a structural model of optimal life-cycle consumption expenditures in the presence of realistic labor income uncertainty.
 The model fits the profiles quite well.
-In addition to providing tight estimates of the discount rate and risk aversion, we find that consumer behaviour changes strikingly over the life-cycle.
+In addition to providing tight estimates of the discount rate and risk aversion, we find that consumer behavior changes strikingly over the life-cycle.
 Young consumers behave as buffer-stock agents.
-Around the age of 40, the typical household starts accumulating liquid assets for retirement and its behaviour mimics more closely that of a certainty equivalent consumer.
-This change in behaviour is mostly driven by the life-cycle profile of expected income.
+Around age 40, the typical household starts accumulating liquid assets for retirement, and its behavior mimics more closely that of a certainty equivalent consumer.
+This change in behavior is mostly driven by the life-cycle profile of expected income.
 Our methodology provides a natural decomposition of saving into its precautionary and retirement components.